PrePress Express Drum Scanning FAQ

 2. Non permanent pen or pencil retouching is more susceptible to the solvents used in drum scanning.

 Permanent retouching dyes and permanent pen is better equipped to resist the solvents.
-We generally have no issues or bleeding with permanent retouching.

 For lower resolution scans, we can avoid fluid mounting and opt for dry mounting or gel mounting.